Duugu/Sku/README.md

 A World of Warcraft Classic: Wrath of the Lich King addon for blind players.

-Download and first steps guide: https://duugu.github.io/Sku
+Download, release notes, and first steps guide: https://duugu.github.io/Sku

 Discord: